cdeutsch/Agvise-Api-Documentation/_posts/2012-10-17-authentication.md

 layout: nil
 ---

-Authentication will be done via HTTP Basic Authentication or an Api Key
+Authentication is done via HTTP Basic Authentication.

+Use your Api Key as the username with an empty password.

+You can find your Api Key under [Settings - Api Settings](http://submit.agvise.com/settings/api)